Azure-Samples/arc-demo-multi-tenancy/README.md

         * Need to deploy different configurations for a single application
         * Need to manage at least `prod` and `dev` versions and environments

+## Limits/Constraints

+This sample does not include networking, security, or resource policies necessary for namespace isolation.

 ## Prerequisites

 * Arc connected cluster(s).
 Find out more information on how to onboard your clusters with Arc here: [Azure Arc for K8s Preview](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/connect-a-cluster.md)